 The need of locking arises whenever there are shared resources in your environment.
 Resources shared by more than one users can cause data inconsistency.
-Problems like these give the impetus to the process of locking.
+Problems like these can be best handled by locking.
 Using the locking mechanism, the critical data set becomes fault tolerant resulting in providing the user with atomicity, consistency and isolation.

 When to Use Locking